Rules

 • Share your solution code publicly (e.g., GitHub).

-• Contribute to the PNPL library by submitting pull requests (e.g., new dataset dataloaders) with any modifications you found useful.
+• Contribute to the PNPL library by submitting pull requests (e.g., new dataset dataloaders) with any modifications you found useful. (full release of the library coming soon!)

 5. Data Leakage & Final Ranking